IBM/itaa-docs/docs/enterprise/Artifact-Details-ITAA.md

 ### AOD IT System View
 Another common way to describe the system is to focus on a logical deployment view.
 The IT System View is comprised of Locations, Subsystems, Logical Nodes, and Logical Connections.
 In the more formal Operational Model, Nodes are containers into which functional behavior is deployed.
 In the more informal IT System View, the details of the deployment units are essentially ignored and instead a Logical Node embodies the net contribution of capabilities available to the solution in a logical packaging within a particular location.

 Within IBM, this style is extremely common and is the approach promoted through sites like the [IBM Cloud Architecture Center](https://www.ibm.com/cloud/architecture/architectures) (CAC).
 Architect Assistant has formalized this style in the IT System View.
-Logical Node symbols have an associated icon (an image file).
-Many of the common CAC node symbols are delivered via a special set of domain specific "palettes" in the IT System View.
+Logical Node symbols (original) have an associated icon (an image file).
-Note, in addition to the node icons available via the palettes, there are two other ways to reuse standard CAC icons:

-- There is an Architecture Pattern published As-Is, **Icon Library - IBM Cloud Architecture Center**, that can be reused (copy and paste) via the Resource menu and contains both diagram templates as well as reusable Logical Nodes.
+There is an Architecture Pattern published As-Is, **Icon Library - IBM Cloud Architecture Center**, that can be reused (copy and paste) via the Resource menu and contains both diagram templates as well as reusable Logical Nodes.

 One of the validation rules enforced by the IT System View is a Logical Node must be *placed* within a Location.
 Thus it is not valid for a Logical Node to appear standalone within an IT System View diagram.